Rameshbabu Manyam

 Faculty, Biostatistics and Bioinformatics

-My research work focuses on data science, database management, bigdata analytics, and risk prediction frameworks using machine learning algorithms and high-performance computing environments.
-Specific fileds of interest include longitudinal EMR data analytics using statistical, machine learning, ensemble learning, transfer learning, and federated learning algorithms (e.g., cox regression, support vector machines, decision trees - eXtreme Gradient Boosting: XGBoost, random survival forests, RSF and neural networks).
+Dr. Manyam's research focuses on data science, database management, big data analytics, and risk prediction frameworks using machine learning algorithms and high-performance computing environments.
+Specific fields of interest include longitudinal EMR data analytics using statistical and machine learning and AI algorithms (e.g., survival regression. decision trees, eXtreme Gradient Boosting: XGBoost, random survival forests, support vector machines, and neural networks).

-My recent research projects include building institutional biobank for CURE COVID-19 biospecimens and metadata prospective cohort and developing novel frameworks to predict the risk of readmission after coronary artery bypass grafting (CABG).
-My current collaborative research efforts focus on: 1) developing scalable, portable, and reproducible machine learning powered frameworks - via feature engineering, hybrid feature selection, survival analysis and ensemble learning to accurately predict the risk factors for (a) 'Failure to Rescue' after CABG, and (b) readmission after CABG; 2) developing personalized HIV testing frequency recommendations based on AI-powered recommendation engine, 3) analyzing EHR data to evaluate differences in the utilization of outpatient rehabilitation services among young adults with stroke (YAS) between the ages 21-60 years old, and 4) analyzing EHR data to develop and pilot a telehealth ‘Health-related social needs (HRSN)’ screening and referral uptake intervention in a population with uncontrolled diabetes..
+Dr. Manyam's current collaborative research efforts include, but not limited to: 1) developing scalable, portable, and reproducible machine learning powered frameworks - via feature engineering, hybrid feature selection, survival analysis and cutting-edge ensemble learning techniques - to accurately predict risk factors for (a) Failure-to-Rescue after coronary artery bypass grafting (CABG), (b) hospital readmission after CABG, (c) mortality after surgery for femoral shaft fractures, and d) blood transfusion for patients who undergo surgery for femoral shaft fractures; 2) developing personalized HIV testing frequency recommendations based on AI-powered recommendation engine, 3) analyzing EHR data to evaluate differences in the utilization of outpatient rehabilitation services among young adults with stroke (YAS) between the ages 21-60 years old, and 4) analyzing Medicare claims data from the Centers for Medicare and Medicaid Services (CMS) to develop machine learning-powered risk models for a) primary care fragmentation, b) interhospital transfer and c) early mortality after interhospital transfer in older adults.

 Recent honors and awards